Armoloy Case Studies

 Threshold Galling Stress Test, ASTM G98

-In the “button and block” test, ASTM G98, a small button and a large block sample are machined to provided two flat surfaces with a 10 to 45microinches AA finish.
-The couple is then compressed together at constant load with a hydraulic or screw feed press.
-The test arrangement is presented in Figure 2.
-One specimen is slowly rotated one revolution relative to the other specimen.
-Sliding surfaces are then examined for the appearance of torn metal which indicates that galling has occurred.
-If the specimens have not galled, new samples are tested at higher loads until galling occurs.
-Couples with higher threshold galling stresses have greater resistance to galling.
+In the “button and block” test, ASTM G98, the machinists create a small button and a large block sample with two flat surfaces finished to 10 to 45 microinches AA.
+The operator then compresses the couple together at a constant load using a hydraulic or screw feed press.
+Figure 2 presents the test arrangement.
+The operator slowly rotates one specimen one revolution relative to the other.
+The examiner then inspects the sliding surfaces for the appearance of torn metal, indicating galling.
+If galling does not occur, the tester uses new samples at higher loads until galling happens.

 Figure 2.
 Schematic of “button-on-block” gall test arrangement